jeffreycwitt/pl399/docs/13-distant-reading.md

 Thus far, we have discussed three main categories where philosophers and theorists have pointed to the digital medium as making advances over the old medium.

 * access immediacy (Bush)
-* interconnectivity (Bush, Nelson)
+* interconnectivity and context (Bush, Nelson)
 * non-linearity or multi-sequence (Neslon)

 Today, I want to look at a fourth category, that we might call:

-* machine accessibility / machine assisted analysis
+* machine accessibility or machine assisted analysis

-Here I mean that the text is not merely that accessible to human readers, but accessible in a form that it can be "acted upon" by machines with the result that the machine can assist in new forms of analysis.
+Here I mean that the text is not merely accessible to human readers, but also accessible in a form that it can be "acted upon" by machines with the result that the machine can assist in new forms of analysis.

 We will try to get a glimpse of this approach and its potential benefits by looking at some of the writings by one of the pioneers of a controversial approach to literature, Franco Moretti.
 Moretti calls this approach "distant reading".